davidsneighbour/kollitsch.dev/content/blog/2022/piping-output-to-files-in-bash/index.md

 ## Piping AND displaying output or errors

 Now onto the problem at hand.
 With the removal of `--debug`, `--log`, `--logFile` and `--verboseLog` we can no longer send the output of Hugo on the CLI to a file for later use.
 The way `--log` worked was to show the output and errors on the CLI _and_ pipe them into the file designated by `--logFile`.
-The `--verboseLog` option resulted in more detailled output in the log file only.
+The `--verboseLog` option resulted in more detailed output in the log file only.
 To achieve the same effect we run `hugo` with the `--verbose` option and pipe output as well as errors into our log file, appending to existing content.

 The command for this is the following: